-Generally, the subsurface profile at the test hole locations consists of an approximate 1.5 to 1.6 m thickness of fill underlying the existing asphalt or landscaped surface.
-The fill was generally observed to consist of a compact to dense, brown silty sand with gravel and occasional cobbles, boulders, and organics.
+Generally, the subsurface profile at the test hole locations consists of an approximate 0.7 to 1.2 m thickness of fill either at the existing ground surface or underlying the existing asphalt layer.
+The fill was generally observed to consist of a brown silty sand with gravel and organics.